Open-STEM/IntroToRoboticsV2/course/measuring_distance/obstacle_avoidance.rst

 Step 1: Going forward a certain distance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The first step in obstacle avoidance is being able to stop at a certain distance from an object.
+The first step in obstacle avoidance is stopping at a certain distance from an object.
-To do this, we want to continously read the rangefinder distance and check whether it is less than,
+To do this, we want to continuously read the rangefinder distance and check whether it is less than,
 let's say, 10 cm.
 Once it crosses this threshold, we want to stop the robot.

-To accomplish this, we can use a while loop, with a condition that checks whether the
+To accomplish this, we can use a while loop with a condition that checks whether the
 rangefinder distance is less than 10 cm.

 .. tab-set::